borzunov/plusplus/README.md

 so we can return it from the expression and assign it to the `value` variable.

 Arguably, the least clear part here is the second yellow box.
 Actually, it is only needed to reorder the top 4 items of the stack.
-If we need to reorder top 2 or 3 items of the stack, we can just use the [`ROT_TWO`](https://docs.python.org/3.7/library/dis.html#opcode-ROT_TWO) and [`ROT_THREE`](https://docs.python.org/3.7/library/dis.html#opcode-ROT_THREE) instructions (they do a circular shift of the specified number of items of the stack).
+If we need to reorder the top 2 or 3 items of the stack, we can just use the [`ROT_TWO`](https://docs.python.org/3.7/library/dis.html#opcode-ROT_TWO) and [`ROT_THREE`](https://docs.python.org/3.7/library/dis.html#opcode-ROT_THREE) instructions (they do a circular shift of the specified number of items of the stack).
 If we had a `ROT_FOUR` instruction, we would be able to just